Pink Triangle Press: Other investments

 Pink Triangle Press launched Squirt.org in 1998, a Canadian-based cruising website for gay men.
 The website includes user-generated listings for parks, saunas and popular gay public sex locations.

+In December 2023, Pink Triangle Press announced their partnership with the Canada Media Fund to advocate for LGBTQ2S+ professionals working in Canadian film, television, gaming and streaming industries.
+This includes the composition of a series of Pink Papers, which will be centered upon LGBTQ2S+ representation.

 In July 2004, Pink Triangle Press became a minority partner in PrideVision TV when the channel was sold by Headline Media Group to William Craig.
 PrideVision was subsequently rebranded OutTV and a new gay male adult subscription channel, HARDtv, was launched at the same time.
 PTP sold its interest in OutTV to majority partner Shavick Entertainment in December 2012.

 Previous to PrideVision being sold, Pink Triangle Press became partners with television producer Les Tomlin, forming Bumper 2 Bumper Media Inc. which produces Bump!, the world's first gay travel show, initially airing on PrideVision and now in production on a fifth season.
 Bump also recently launched a series of mobile travel guide apps for iPhone, iPod Touch, iPad and Blackberry.

 As well, Pink Triangle Press was a partner in Evanov Radio Group's license application for 103.9 PROUD FM, a new radio station to serve Toronto's LGBT community.
 PTP's agreement with Evanov was discontinued in late 2005 after PTP expressed reservations about the depth of Evanov's commitment to serving LGBT audiences.

 Pink Triangle Press also operated a gay telephone personals service under the Cruiseline banner in all three cities where the Xtra! papers publish, as well as five other major Canadian centres across the country.
 UPDATE: March 2011, Pink Triangle Press sells Cruiseline to First Media Group.

 In June 2006 Pink Triangle Press acquired Boston-based publication The Guide, an international gay travel magazine in existence for more than 25 years.
 PTP ceased printing The Guide in April 2010, and move to an online format only at Guidemag.com.

 In February 2008 Pink Triangle Press acquired Toronto-based publication fab, a gay scene magazine which had previously been seen as Xtra!'s competition.
 On March 12, 2013, Pink Triangle Press announced that fab would be discontinued, with its final issue slated for publication on April 24.

 In March 2017 Pink Triangle Press acquired the location based gay dating and social network app GuySpy.
 The terms of the deal were not disclosed.
 The acquisition was part of Pink Triangle Press' growth strategy to expand into an entirely new segment through the GuySpy social network and mobile app.
 They instructed their users to delete the app and re-download it, in order to keep using the GuySpy service.

+In 2024 the company launched the PTP Pink Awards, a program to honour significant builders of LGBTQ community and culture in Canada.